kadrianne/wedding-website-backend/README.md

 ## Challenges

 Setting up relationships to be able to access and show relationship via multiple models proved to be difficult without any visualization.
-Creating an ERD helped to lay out those relationships in an organized way.
+Creating a relational schema diagram helped to lay out those relationships in an organized way.

 ## Future Implementation